Interview Completion Flow

 Feedback Data for Researchers

-The ratings and written feedback that participants submit on the completion screen are stored alongside the interview record.
+The thumbs-up and thumbs-down feedback that participants submit on the completion screen is stored alongside the interview record.
 You can use this data to:

 - Monitor participant satisfaction across your study